kelsey01/kelsey01.github.io/question.md

 ![not enough memory](/assets/img/jetson/not_enough_memory.JPG)

   b.
 Got stuck on getting files from the network `0% [Working]` as shows in the following image.
-It is due to network connection failure for the board (although the host PC network is working and it is connected to the board with a switcher and ethernet cable).
+It is probably due to network connection failure for the board (although the host PC network is working and it is connected to the board with a router and an ethernet cable).
 I use university network and it requires webpage login.
 So make sure your board is webpage login and connected to the network.

 ![network problem](/assets/img/jetson/network_problem.JPG)